CameronFlores/zumo-maze/milestone5/milestone5.md

 * Jerky at intersections, always swerves in order to straighten itself. howeber this could be attributed to the ballastic turning functions
 * Difficulty implementing finish_counter.
 Required that all sensors were triggered for a long period of time.
 Occassionally resulted in intersections with a left and right turn pausing the zumo

-While this solution works I defaulted to the tutorial code as it wasn't jerky at the intersections and was better suited for implementing finish_couunter
+While this solution works I defaulted to the tutorial code as it wasn't jerky at the intersections and was better suited for implementing finish_counter.